 - Refer to www.waternet.co.za for notes on applications, legislation and planning to do with government’s water and sanitation policies.

 - Refer to the latest GCIS yearbook on www.gcis.gov.za for a comprehensive overview of National Strategy.
 Water & sanitation is one of the chapters.
-A typical approach to this sector happens under the following headings:
+A typical approach to this sector happens under headings like the following:

 Water resources management, infrastructure planning and development Regulating water services Legislation Budget Entities – Consolidated water boards – Rand Water – Trans-Caledon Tunnel Authority (TCTA) – Umgeni Water – The Water Trading Entity Other Entities – Breede‐Gouritz Catchment Management Agency – Inkomati‐Usuthu Catchment Management Agency – Water Research Commission National Water Policy – National Water Resource Strategy 2 (NWRS2) – Raw Water Pricing Strategy – National Groundwater Strategy – Reuse Strategy – Infrastructure upgrades and bilateral agreements – Rainwater harvesting (RWH) – Desalination Strategy Resources – Dams and water schemes – Groundwater resources – Managing and developing water resources | – Managing water quality and wastewater Strategic Integrated Projects (SIPs) Dam Safety Rehabilitation Programme Water Allocation Reform Programme Women in Water Learning Academy Management of water conservation and demand Enhanced local government support approach Freshwater Programme Monitoring programmes National Chemical Monitoring Programme (NCMP) Integrated Water Quality Management Strategy Managing water resources under a changing climate National Water and Sanitation Master Plan (NW&SMP) National Aquatic Ecosystem Health Monitoring Programme (NAEHMP) National Toxicity Monitoring Programme Education and awareness – Youth development and National Water Week Regional and international cooperation and initiatives Acid Mine Drainage |